Dark Souls (video game): Awards

 Game Revolution gave Dark Souls the Community Choice Game of the Year award.
 IncGamers also gave it the "Game of the Year" award.
 Q-Games' Dylan Cuthbert and Double Fine Productions' Brad Muir chose Dark Souls as Game of the Year.
 Electronic Gaming Monthly's Eric L. Patterson chose it as Game of the Year.
 GameTrailers gave it the "Best Role-Playing Game" award while also nominating it for the "Best Multiplayer Game", "Best Trailer", and "Game of the Year" awards.
 GameZone gave the game the "Best Action/Adventure" award and chose it as the runner-up for the "Best RPG" award.
+At the 15th Annual Interactive Achievement Awards (now known as the D.I.C.E.
+Awards), the Academy of Interactive Arts & Sciences nominated Dark Souls for "Role-Playing/Massively Multiplayer Game of the Year".

 The Daily Telegraph gave the game the "Best Integration of Online Features" award and nominated it for the awards of "Best Director" (Hidetaka Miyazaki), "Best Level Design", "Best Sound Design", "Best Original Score" (Motoi Sakuraba), "Best Developer" (FromSoftware), and "Game of the Year".
 TeamXbox gave it an honourable mention as the runner-up for the "Best RPG" award.
 1UP.com gave it the "Most Rewarding Game" award.
 Game Informer gave it the award for "Best Boss Fight" (Sif).
 It also received the "Best Boss Fights" awards from GameSpot, including the Editors' Choice and Readers' Choice awards.
 Famitsu gave it an Award of Excellence in its 2012 awards ceremony.

-At the 15th annual Interactive Achievement Awards (now known as the D.I.C.E.
-Awards), Dark Souls was nominated for "Role-Playing/Massively Multiplayer Game of the Year".
 In 2013, Digital Spy named Dark Souls the best game of the seventh console generation.
 In 2014, Edge magazine named Dark Souls the best game of the seventh generation of game consoles, noting that while some may initially tire of it, "We've yet to meet a single player for whom persistence has not been enough to transform apathy into all-consuming love."
 In September 2015, Dark Souls topped the Edge's special issue The 100 Greatest Videogames.
 In 2015, the game placed first on GamesRadar+'s "The 100 best games ever" list.
 The game was also put first on USgamer's The 15 Best Games Since 2000 list.
 The game was titled the "Best RPG on PC" by Rock, Paper, Shotgun.
 In 2016, Dark Souls placed fifth on PC Gamer's "Best RPGs of all time" list.
 In 2021, the game was voted the Ultimate Game of All Time at the Golden Joystick Awards.